-Any disclosures within this report have been prepared as at 31 March, 2020 which is the Banks latest financial year end which the Board approved on 16.07.2020.
+Any disclosures within this report have been prepared as at 31 March, 2021 and in line with the Bank's annual report and financial report for the year ended 31 March, 2021 and the report was approved by the Board on 14.07.2021.

-The disclosures may differ from similar information in the annual report, as the annual accounts are prepared in accordance with FRS 102.
+The disclosures may differ from similar information in the annual report, as the annual accounts are prepared in accordance with Financial Reporting Standard ("FRS") 102.
 Therefore, the information in these disclosures may not be directly comparable with the information contained in our annual report.